How to find an Autism Swim Approved Instructor

 How can else can we help?

-We also have a range of resources available in our online shop.
-The most important being our Wandering and Drowning Prevention Toolkit, which has been designed by a range of specialists to mitigate the associated wandering and drowning risks for children in particular.
+3. Thirdly, we also have a range of resources available in our online store –the most important being our Wandering and Drowning Prevention Toolkit.
+This toolkit has been designed by a range of specialists to mitigate the associated wandering and drowning risks for children with ASD/cognitive deficit.

 What do people say about Autism Swim?